Regency Enterprises

-Regency Enterprises, Inc. (Note: Commonly referred to as Regency onscreen, credited as and copyrighting as Regency Entertainment (USA), Inc. in the U.S. and Monarchy Enterprises S.á.r.l. overseas.) is an entertainment company formed by Arnon Milchan.
+Regency Enterprises, Inc. (Note: Commonly referred to as Regency onscreen, credited as and copyrighting as Regency Entertainment (USA), Inc. in the U.S. and Monarchy Enterprises S.á.r.l. overseas.) is an American entertainment company formed by Arnon Milchan.
 It was founded on July 12, 1991 as the successor to Regency International Pictures (formerly known as Embassy International Pictures N.V.).
+It has offices in West Hollywood, California, London, and Luxembourg City.

 History

 Origins (1982–1991)

 Arnon Milchan founded his company as Embassy International Pictures N.V., which held the name for seven years until it was changed to Regency International Pictures.
 This company originally had no distribution deal of producing films with various studios such as The Ladd Company, Columbia Pictures, TriStar Pictures, Warner Bros., Touchstone Pictures, Vestron Pictures, Universal Pictures and 20th Century Fox (now known as 20th Century Studios), with the latter ending up being the distributor of the majority of Regency's library.
 It produced films such as Once Upon a Time in America and Q&A, but was shut down in 1991.